 - NFSP Mentors: volunteers who assist the Level 1 Teachers in instruction of their students, both in school and outdoors

 2 Types of Training:

-- NFSP CAST Online Training: NFSP CAST (Course Applications for Students & Teachers) is an online, self-study training program.
+- NFSP CAST Online Training: NFSP CAST (Course Applications for Students & Teachers) is an online LMS, hosting self-study training programs.
 Certification for both the "Cast A Fly, Catch A Student" fly fishing curriculum, and the "Cast A Lure, Catch A Student" spincasting curriculum are available.
 NFSP Level 1, Level 2 and Mentor training are also available.
-Personal Development courses are added from time to time.
-Currently, the comprehensive course, "Learn How To Fly Fish", is offered, and fly tying is in the works - for both teachers and students.
+Professional/Personal Development courses are added from time to time.

 NFSP LEVEL 1 teacher